maayaankk/blackbird/README.md

 # blackbird
+# Link to project #
+https://bit.ly/2SSCbvM
-blackbird an web app to chat within the community just like a slack Link to project https://bit.ly/2SSCbvM
+blackbird an web app to chat within the community just like a slack

 # How To Create A React App
 In Your Terminal 👇